EinarJohnsen/image_classification_ict440/README.md

 Created by Einar Johnsen, Christopher Dambakk and Jonas Heer.
 Data is not avaiable at this moment.

-Initial code structure is based at a course on Udemy by  Jose Portilla
+Initial code structure was based at a course on Udemy by Jose Portilla

 https://www.udemy.com/complete-guide-to-tensorflow-for-deep-learning-with-python/